larvenejafemcoder/Chatbox/README.md

   1.Make a documentation (lore essentially) to make PookieGPT more understandable in the future 2.Make the code more readable for future reference!
   3.Port everything into core!
-  4.Set env to be Python 3.12.5 only for future reference
+  4.Set env to be Python 3.12.3 only for future references 5.Always push to the beta branch only

 ##### Make some ascii art in python_ChatBox